FreunzWa/FW_sync/physics/thermodynamics.md

 # Calorimetry
 - quantitative measurement of heat transferred between systems or created by a reaction.
 - uses the principle that there is always a conservation of heat between two interacting systems so that an increase in temp in one will be met with a correseponding decrease in the other.

+# Heat transfer
+- conduction
+    + direct transfer of heat @physically touching
+    + heat Q transferred higher @higher dTemp, ++surface area for contact, materials than conduct heat more readily eg metal, Q will be decreased if the rod connecting two objects is increasd
+- convection
+    + transfer of thermal energy by motion of a fluid. convection currents responsible for current and wind blowing.
+    + while air is a very good thermal insulator, if allowed to move through convection it can transmit heat rapidly. thus it is important to trap the air in small pockets to limit convectin -- what feathers and double glaze windows do
+    + convection is much more rapid iin water than in air == more dangerous to be in cold wate
+- radiation
+    + electromagnetic waves absorbed, emittede
+    + infra red is more readily absorbed so it perceiveed as being hot. however other wavelengths will also heeat objects that absorb them.
+IR radiation responsible fro 49% of teh heating of earth.
+    + however IR popularly associated with heat@because most objects will not emit enough in higher parts of the spectrum so IR is responsible for more heating.